magiclane/magiclane-maps-sdk-for-flutter-docs-context7/guides/3_core/05_overlays.md

 An `Overlay` is an additional map layer, either default or user-defined, with data stored on Magic Lane servers, accessible in **online** and **offline** modes, with few exceptions.

-In order to define overlay data you can use the [Magic Lane Map Studio](https://developer.magiclane.com/documentation/OnlineStudio/guide_creating_a_style.html).
+In order to define overlay data, you can use the [Magic Lane Map Studio](https://developer.magiclane.com/documentation/OnlineStudio/guide_creating_a_style.html).
 It allows uploading data regarding the POIs and their corresponding categories and binary information (via `GeoJSON` format).
 An `Overlay` can have multiple associated categories and subcategories.
 A single item from an overlay is called an overlay item.

 If the corresponding map region has been downloaded locally, overlays will not be available in offline mode, except if they are downloaded too.
 See the [Downloading overlays](/guides/offline/manage-content#downloading-overlays) guide for more details.
 Most overlay features can be used only when a ``GemMap`` widget is created and a style containing the overlay is applied.

 ## OverlayInfo

+`OverlayInfo` is the class that contains information about an overlay.

 ### OverlayInfo structure